 Research at the Department of Architecture offers a laboratory for informing education, research and knowledge exchange in the fields of Architecture & Urban Design.

 Our research programme aims to enhance architectural knowledge, whilst having a transformative impact on the built environment and on contemporary architectural culture.
 Design innovation in collaboration with specialists across the University and in both the public and private sectors is an important focus, as reflected in our research themes: CRIDAS and UDSU

-Sustainable Design and Technology focuses on the application of technology to help deliver a more sustainable built environment in response to needs of society, government, and industry.
-Its research is closely linked with international and national targets for reducing social and environmental impacts (including carbon and pollution reduction, and waste minimization) and promoting energy and resource efficiencies in an attempt to improve the quality of life for all.
+The Centre for Research in Design and Sustainability encompasses research relating to cultural and historical studies, design and technology to deliver a sustainable built environment in response to government, industry and society needs.
+It also hosts the Construction Dispute Resolution Interdisciplinary Research Cluster.
+Research is closely linked to international and national targets for reducing social and environmental impacts (including carbon, waste and pollution reduction) while promoting energy and resource efficiencies to improve the quality of life for all.

 The Centre embraces differing definitions of culture, researching the history and theory of buildings and cities, examining how and why they are produced and used, their conservation, representation and the meanings we attach to them.
 It demonstrates relationships between architecture and fields as diverse as music, literature, politics, economics, media and visual culture.